rshom/academic-writing-kit/article.md

 > than start with building blocks and build up into full structure.
 This is an
 > uncommon choice, but one that I believe strongly in.

-> What is the overall state model?
+* What is the overall state model?
-> What are the state variables?
+* What are the state variables?
-> How are they related?
+* How are they related?

-> What category of system or equation is this? (ie. harmonic oscillator)
+* What category of system or equation is this? (i.e. harmonic oscillator)
-> What kinds of results does it predict?
+* What kinds of results does it predict?

 ## System Elements ##

-> For each term:
+* For each term:

-> What does this represent physically?
+* What does this represent physically?
-> How do you predict the term?
+* How do you predict the term?

-> What assumptions are you making?
+* What assumptions are you making?
-> Are they realisitic, conservative, conditional, or stupid?
+* Are they realistic, conservative, conditional, or stupid?

-> Can it be measured?
+* Can it be measured?
-> Does measurement match prediction?
+* Does measurement match prediction?
-> Under what conditions?
+* Under what conditions?
-> What does this mean?
+* What does this mean?
-> Are only emperical measured values valid?
+* Are only empirical measured values valid?

 ## System Dynamics ##

- > Given characterisitics of each element, how is model expected to behave?
+ * Given characteristics of each element, how is model expected to behave?

 ## Control ##

-> Is the system controllable?
+* Is the system controllable?

-> What are the control inputs?
+* What are the control inputs?

-> What are the control outputs?
+* What are the control outputs?

-> Is the system stable?
+* Is the system stable?

 # Modeling Results #

-> Why using models instead of models matched to lab results?[^3]
+* Why using models instead of models matched to lab results?[^3]

-> Are these model results reasonable?
+* Are these model results reasonable?

-> What assumptions are being made?
+* What assumptions are being made?
-> Why is this valid?
+* Why is this valid?

 # Lab Results #

-> What needs testing?
+* What needs testing?

-> For each test:
+* For each test:
-> How did you set up the tests?
+* How did you set up the tests?
-> How did you isolate variables?
+* How did you isolate variables?
-> How did you control inputs?
+* How did you control inputs?
-> How did you measure outputs?
+* How did you measure outputs?
-> Did results match expectations?
+* Did the results match expectations?
-> What do results mean?
+* What do the results mean?

-> Do lab results generally match expectations?
+* Do lab the results generally match expectations?
-> Can a system be deployed based on results?
+* Can a system be deployed based on results?

 # Field Results #

-> Who?
+* Who?
 What?
 When?
 Where?
 How?

-> Location, Depth, Duration, Distance?
+* Location, Depth, Duration, Distance?

-> What are qualitative observations?
+* What are qualitative observations?
-> Expectations vs Reality?
+* Expectations vs Reality?

-> What did you demonstrate?[^4]
+* What did you demonstrate?[^4]

-> What were the major successes?
+* What were the major successes?

-> What do the results mean?
+* What do the results mean?

 # Conclusion #

 ## Success ##

-> Did you reach your success criteria? (be realistic)
+* Did you reach your success criteria? (be realistic)

-> What does that mean?
+* What does that mean?

 ## Conclusions ##

-> For each conclusion or major point:
+* For each conclusion or major point:
-> Restate the conclusion plainly.
+* Restate the conclusion plainly.

 ## Future Work ##

-> What Technology Readiness Level (TRL)[^5] is the system in?
+* What Technology Readiness Level (TRL)[^5] is the system in?
-> What is next for this project?
+* What is next for this project?
-> What needs to be investigated further?
+* What needs to be investigated further?
-> What needs to be tested?
+* What needs to be tested?

 # Acknowledgments #

-> For each: This project was made possible by a grant from the Foundation
+* For each: This project was made possible by a grant from the Foundation (123456)
-> (123456)

-> For each: We wish to acknowledge (person/organization) for (contribution to
+* For each: We wish to acknowledge (person/organization) for (contribution to project)
-> project)

-> For each: We wish to acknowledge the captains and crews of the R/V Neverdock
-> for their expertise and professionalism at sea.
+* For each: We wish to acknowledge the captains and crews of the R/V Neverdock *for their expertise and professionalism at sea.

 # References # {-}

-> Use multiple bib files (related.bib/background.bib/...).
+* Use multiple bib files (related.bib/background.bib/...).
-> Organize within the files as well.
+* Organize within the files as well.
-> Write your own abstracts into the entries.
+* Write your own abstracts into the entries.

-> 10-30 refs is reasonable.
+* 10-30 refs is reasonable.
-> 15-25 makes more sense.
+* 15-25 makes more sense.

 ::: {#refs}
 :::